maxfrischknecht/Vuejs-Sandbox/README.md

 Use the `v-on:argument="functionToCall"` directive to listen to events like `click`, `leave` or `enter`.

 Vue also creates AND PASSES an event object.
 You can use it to access diverse information, for example x and y coordinates.

+If you want to pass custom arguments add them inside the `()` like so `v-on:click="increaseFunction(2)"`.
+If you still want to pass the default event just use both like so `v-on:click="increaseFunction(2, $event)"`.

+##### Event Modifiers
+If you have a nested element that should not be influenced by the function you can use event modifiers for example to stop the function like so: `<span v-on:mousemove.stop="">D E A D S P O T</span>`

+##### Keys & Key Modifiers
+Listen to key input events and use the modifiers to only listen to specific keys like so `v-on:keyup.enter="functionToCall"`.
+Checkt the Vue reference on it [here](https://vuejs.org/v2/guide/events.html#Key-Modifiers)